Motor Vehicle Collisions

 How Long Do You Have to File a Car Accident Claim in Louisiana?

-Louisiana provides an injured person a one-year period to bring a claim for damages.
+Louisiana provides an injured person a one-year period to bring a claim in court for damages.
 This one-year period almost always begins on the date of the accident.
 As such, it is important to begin discussing your car accident claim with an experienced attorney shortly after the accident.
+It is important to note that this time period only applies to lawsuits; insurance claims related to car accidents have a much tighter timeline and typically must be filed within a few days of the collision to be covered.

 The sooner you get in touch with our attorneys at Jones & Hill, the sooner we can begin investigating your claim and gathering evidence in support of your case.
 It is critical that we file your claim no more than one year after the crash, or you will almost certainly lose your right to seek compensation for your losses.